ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2025-07-30-draw-me-a-swordsman.md

 ## The LLM agent testbed

-This project is also a way to wrap my head around the development workflow for MCPs and LLM agents.
+This project also helped me understand the development workflow for MCPs and LLM agents.
-I like framing this set-up similar to reinforcement learning: we instruct an **Agent** (in this case an LLM) to interact with the **Environment** (standardized via MCP) in order to accomplish a task, as shown in the diagram below:
+I like framing this setup similar to reinforcement learning: we instruct an **Agent** (an LLM) to interact with the **Environment** (standardized via MCP) to accomplish a task, as shown in the diagram below:

 ![](/assets/png/draw-me-a-swordsman/testbed.svg){:width="800px"}
 _In the tool-calling paradigm, we instruct an Agent to interact with the Environment in order to accomplish a task.
 The Agent can be implemented via the [OpenAI Agents SDK](https://openai.github.io/openai-agents-python/) or natively in [Claude Desktop](https://modelcontextprotocol.io/quickstart/user), while the Environment is an MCP server that calls Aseprite commands._